 Virtually all societies acknowledge the concept of public land ownership to some degree.
 In socialist countries, all rights are vested in the state, while in capitalist countries, it may be restricted to a narrow range of public requirements, such as strategic or communal uses.

 The concept of public land ownership is largely a reaction to the perceived limitations of private ownership in that it seeks to enable all sections of society to obtain access to land under conditions of increasing competition.
-Although it has frequently achieved higher levels of equity than private systems, it has rarely achieved high levels of efficiency.
+Although it has frequently achieved higher levels of equity than private systems, it has rarely achieved high levels of efficiency due to bureaucratic inefficiency or systems of patronage and clientelism.

-Islamic tenure systems
+Religious land tenure systems

+The traditional forms of tenure in Islamic countries represent another variation in this range.
 There are four main categories of land tenure within Islamic societies.
-The religious foundations of the Waqf hold areas of land which are protected from legislative encroachment, whilst 'mulk', or private lands, are also protected in law; 'miri', or state controlled land which carries 'tassruf' or usufruct rights, is increasingly common, whilst 'musha', or communal lands, are gradually ceasing to be a major factor under the requirement by land registries that ownership of land parcels has to be proven (United Nations 1973:Vol V:37).
+'Waqf' land is land 'held for God', whilst 'mulk', or private lands, are also protected in law; 'miri', or state controlled land which carries 'tassruf' or usufruct rights, is increasingly common, whilst 'musha', or communal lands, are gradually ceasing to be a major factor under the requirement by land registries that ownership of land parcels has to be proven (United Nations 1973:Vol V:37).
+The religious foundations of the Waqf hold substantial areas of land in some cities, notably Baghdad and Beirut, which are protected from legislative encroachment (United Nations 1973:Vol V:37).
+Because they are outside the commercial land market, waqf lands are often inefficiently managed (as in Lahore).